Chapter 2: Section 2

-Arā iva ratha-nābhau saṁhatā yatra nāḍyaḥ sa eṣo’ntaś carate bahudhā jāyamānaḥ, aum iti eveṁ dhyāyathātmānam, svasti vaḥ pārāya tamasaḥ parastāt (2.2.6): All the nerve currents of the body and the divinities of the cosmos are fixed in this universal consciousness, Brahman, as spokes in a wheel are fixed in the hub of the wheel.
-This one, on which everything is fixed, is moving inside the heart, and it manifests itself in various forms as visualisations by the mind of a variety of conceptualisations of objects—antaś carate bahudhā jāyamānaḥ.
+Arā iva ratha-nābhau saṁhatā yatra nāḍyaḥ sa eṣo’ntaś carate bahudhā jāyamānaḥ, aum iti evaṁ dhyāyathātmānam, svasti vaḥ pārāya tamasaḥ parastāt (2.2.6): All the nerve currents of the body and the divinities of the cosmos are fixed in this universal consciousness, Brahman, as spokes in a wheel are fixed in the hub of the wheel.
+This One, in which everything is fixed, is moving inside the heart, and it manifests itself in various forms as visualisations by the mind of a variety of conceptualisations of objects—antaś carate bahudhā jāyamānaḥ.

 It was said you must meditate on Brahman.
 How do you meditate on Brahman?
 The prescription is given here.
 Aum iti eveṁ dhyāya: Meditate on Brahman as Om, by recitation of Om.
 Deeply chant Om like a vibration rising from the naval to the heart, as it were, and moving upwards through the heart and the throat until it becomes an articulated sound through the vocal organs.
 Inversely, when the sound formation of Om is recited through the vocal organs, it becomes subtler and subtler as the chanting becomes calmer and calmer, more and more inward, and becomes inverted into its original source until it reaches its vibratory condition where sound is absent.
 This ultimate vibration, which is the final shape of Om, is identical with cosmic power, the very will of God.
 Therefore, meditate on Brahman as Om.
 Om is the name of Brahman.

-Divye brahma-pure hy eṣa vyomny ātmā pratiṣṭhitaḥ: In the highest heaven, whose representation is within our own heart as the subtle spiritual lotus, the city of Brahman, as it is called, in this firmament of the spirit, in the lotus of the heart, the highest reality is planted.
-The forms of the mind, the prana, and the physical body, all forms are its manifestations.
+Divye brahma-pure hy eṣa vyomny ātmā pratiṣṭhitaḥ: In the highest heaven, whose representation is within our own hearts as the subtle spiritual lotus—the city of Brahman, as it is called—in this firmament of the spirit, in the lotus of the heart, the highest reality is planted.
+The forms of the mind, the prana and the physical body, all forms are its manifestations.

 Hiraṇmaye pare kośe virajaṁ brahma niṣkaram, tac chubhraṁ jyotiṣāṁ jyotiḥ tad yad ātma-vido viduḥ (2.2.10): Light of lights is this Brahman.
-The Sun and Moon do not shine then.
-Within the golden sheath of the intellect of the human being, this Pure Consciousness scintillates like a spark which is without smoke and without any kind of limitation or location, the purest of purities, the light of lights.
+The Sun and the Moon do not shine there.
+Within the golden sheath of the intellect of the human being, this Pure Consciousness scintillates like a spark which is without smoke and without any kind of limitation or location, the purest of purities, the Light of lights.
 That is beheld by those people who have known the Atman as identical with the light that they behold in other bodies also.
 The whole world will look like a mass of radiance to the jivanmukta purusha.
-Just as if we gaze at the Sun for some time we will see dark spots as if the Sun is everywhere because of the effect produced by the force of its light on the eye, likewise is the jivanmukta purusha’s perception of the Atman.
-It does not mean that he sees the Atman only within himself and he sees people moving about outside.
+If we gaze at the Sun for some time, we will see dark spots as if the Sun is everywhere, because of the effect produced by the force of its light on the eye.
+Likewise is the jivanmukta purusha’s perception of the Atman.
+It does not mean that he sees the Atman only within himself, and he sees people moving about outside.
 It is not like that.
 He sees himself present and moving in all bodies.
-It is a cosmic experience incapable of articulation in ordinary words of language, and the less said about it the better.
+It is a cosmic experience, incapable of articulation in ordinary words of language, and the less said about it the better.

 Na tatra sūryo bhāti, na candra-tārakam, nemā vidyuto bhānti, kuto’yam agniḥ: All the luminaries borrow light from that Eternity, as it were.
 A fraction of the intense incalculable frequency of the eternal radiance is responsible for the lights that are considered as great lights in this world.